BoredVoidAter/HamsterHeist/README.md

 # HamsterHeist

 HamsterHeist is a competitive, physics-based web game where players build and program tiny, autonomous hamster-bots to sneak through a complex digital maze and steal a coveted golden sunflower seed.
+Players design their bot's physical chassis (affecting weight and traction) and then write simple, block-based or JavaScript code to control its logic and sensors for navigating traps, other bots, and dynamic obstacles.
+The core challenge lies in creating an AI that can adapt to changing environments and outsmart other players' creations in real-time, multiplayer heists.
 It's a hilarious blend of robotics simulation, coding puzzles, and chaotic multiplayer fun.

 ## Features (Version 1)